Last Updated on July 6, 2023

 If you want to get outside this winter but aren’t into the adrenaline rush of downhill skiing, make sure to try snowshoeing!
 This fun activity is great for the whole family and will help you work up a sweat too.

-If you dream of backcountry camping in winter, you can always snowshoe to a backcountry hut in the mountains!
+If you dream of backcountry winter camping in a winter wonderland, you can always snowshoe to a backcountry hut in the mountains!
 Some popular options are the Elizabeth Parker Hut at Lake O’Hara (just past Field, BC), or Skoki Lodge by Banff, Alberta.
 Make sure to check out the Alpine Club of Canada website for hut maps and reservations.

 8. Take a wildlife tour

 Nothing makes us feel closer to nature than being able to see some of Canada’s incredible wildlife in their natural habitats!
 Canada is home to a wide variety of creatures, and winter is the perfect time to go wildlife viewing without the crowds.

-If marine wildlife is more your thing, check out some of the many boat tours offered in Canada, such as a marine wildlife tour from Orca Spirit Adventures in Vancouver, Victoria, or Port Renfrew.
+If marine wildlife is more your thing, check out some of the many boat tours offered on the West Coast, such as a marine wildlife tour from Orca Spirit Adventures in Vancouver, Victoria, or Port Renfrew.
 Keep your eyes peeled for seals, sea lions, otters, and whales!

 If you decide to look for wildlife in Canada this winter, just make sure to never feed or approach animals and stay in your car.
 This will help keep you and Canada’s beautiful wildlife safe!

 9. Check out a museum

 Sometimes we’d rather stay inside this winter, and with winter bringing chilly temperatures to Canada, it’s important to have some options for things to do when we don’t feel like braving the cold.
 Luckily, Canada has a wide variety of museums to explore, so you can get a dose of culture while you stay warm.